Take Part this Spring! Any time March 1-May 31, 2018

 Do I have to do the Raptorthon at a known hawkwatch site?
 No!
 You can be anywhere at all when you do your Raptorthon.
 Count from your backyard or tour the local hawkwatches and birding hotspots.

 How do I register to take part in the Raptorthon?
-You can register online or print the Registration Form at www.hmana.org/raptorthon/.
+You can register online (click the Register button above) or use the printable registration form in the Raptorthon Forms section.
 Fill this form out and email or mail to Julie Brown, 151 Antrim Rd, Hancock, NH 03449.
-Don’t forget to sign up for a free Raptorthon T-shirt for you and your team members on your registration form!

 What other forms do I need?
 In addition to the Registration Form, you’ll need the Pledge Coupon to solicit pledges.
 You will send this form to your potential sponsors for their pledges.
 How to Find Sponsors contains helpful tips in reaching out to sponsors.
 Next you will need the Sponsor List to track donations from your sponsors which will later be mailed to HMANA with checks.
-All forms are available at www.hmana.org/raptorthon/.
+All forms are available in the next tab.